-Under alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative), up to 245 acres of various wetland habitats would be restored in a phased approach.
+Under alternative C: Hydrologic Restoration and Fullest Possible Extent of Wetland Restoration (Preferred Alternative), up to 180 acres of various wetland habitats would be restored in a phased approach.
 The initial phase would stabilize the marsh by installing a breakwater on the southern edge of the historic promontory and restoring marsh in the outline of the historic promontory and along the edge of existing marsh to wherever the water is less than 4 feet deep (approximately 40 acres).
-Future phases would continue marsh restoration within the historic boundaries of the marsh, including an optional 20-acre restoration cell in the area currently serving as mooring for the marina, which would only be implemented should the marina concession no longer be economically viable.
+Future phases would continue marsh restoration within the historic boundaries of the marsh, except for the area immediately adjacent to the marina.